“a2 Milk has turned my life around. I thought I was lactose intolerant but I’m not!”Kirsty

 In 2016 a trial focussed on participants with self-reported milk intolerance, half of which were clinically confirmed as lactose intolerant.
 All of the participants were able to drink A1 free milk (a2 Milk™), without experiencing symptoms of gastric discomfort even though it contains lactose.
 This was not the case when they drank regular milk which naturally contains the A1 protein.
 It was suggested by the authors that the A1 protein may reduce the body’s ability to produce lactase and therefore triggers symptoms similar to those of lactose intolerance.

-For many people with issues digesting milk, living lactose free might be a thing of the past.
+For some people with issues digesting milk, living lactose free might be a thing of the past.
 The solution to their symptoms could be a simple and natural one; choose a milk that is naturally free from the A1 protein such as a2 Milk™.
 There’s no compromise on taste or nutrition and many people can get back to enjoying that cuppa without the tummy troubles.
 Don’t forget that when making any dietary changes, you should speak to your doctor first.